 But there are a few other areas to consider:

-- A narrower stance is more maneuverable, giving a board a looser feel, hence why it’s better for people playing around with carving turns in waves, learning sliding turns or riding toeside.
+- A narrower stance is more manoeuvrable, giving a board a looser feel, hence why it’s better for people playing around with carving turns in waves, learning sliding turns or riding toeside.

 As a starting point about 10 degrees is a good option for most people but again the angle of the pad can give different benefits:

-- Having your feet more ducked (angled) will increase the maneuverability of the board and feel more conformably for general riding
+- Having your feet more ducked (angled) will increase the manoeuvrability of the board and feel more conformable for general riding

 You can play with putting the pads closer to the heelside rail.
 It can help with edging harder, making jumps and carving on your heelside easier, but the downsides are it’s not so balanced, so general riding can be less stable and riding toeside is more difficult.

 Strap Width & Fit

 You want your feet to be snug in the straps; they shouldn’t slip out too easily, you shouldn’t have to pull your toes up to keep the board on and when you put your feet in them you should need to give them a wiggle to get them solid.